Joewus12345/openai-support-agent-demo/README.md

    ```

 The new API endpoints under `/api/users` and `/api/sessions/start` allow the agent to create or retrieve customer records, manage chat sessions, and store conversation history using this database and Redis.
 During each turn, `/api/turn_response` persists messages via `saveSessionMessages`, so a separate `/api/sessions/[session_id]/save` call is no longer required.

+## Session lifecycle & cleanup

+- Sessions automatically end after 4 minutes of inactivity.
+- Run `npm run cleanup:sessions` to remove ended sessions older than the number of days specified in `SESSION_RETENTION_DAYS`.
+- By default, sessions are retained for 30 days.
+Change the value of `SESSION_RETENTION_DAYS` in your `.env` file to adjust the retention period.

 ## Contributing